The Institute for Better Health in joint-sponsorship with Praxis Continuing Education & Training

 This is a non-live distancing learning course that is jointly sponsored by Praxis CET and The Institute Better Health (IBH).
 This course is approved for 16 CE hours.
 The continuing education program has been approved by the organizations listed below.

 EDUCATORS: Institute for Better Health has been approved by the Washington State Professional Educator Standards Board (WESPSB), a member of NASDTEC, as a Clock Hour Provider for Educators.
-Learners may claim 1 clock hour per contact hour for this activity.
+Learners may claim 16 clock hours for this activity.
 Please contact your individual state boards for information regarding reciprocity and any additional requirements.

 NURSES: Institute for Better Health, Inc is accredited as a provider of nursing continuing professional development by the American Nurses Credentialing Center's Commission on Accreditation.
 Provider approved by the CA Board of Registered Nursing (BRN Provider CEP#2672) for 16 CEHs.

-PHYSICIANS: This activity has been planned and implemented in accordance with the Essential Areas and policies of the Accreditation Council for Continuing Medical Education through the joint sponsorship of the Institute for Better Health (IBH) and Praxis CET.
-IBH is accredited by the ACCME to provide continuing medical education for physicians.
-IBH designates this live activity for a maximum of 16 AMA PRA Category 1 Credits ™.
+PHYSICIANS: This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of the Institute for Better Health and Praxis Continuing Education and Training.
+The Institute for Better Health is accredited by the ACCME to provide continuing medical education for physicians.
+The Institute for Better Health designates this internet enduring material activity for a maximum of 16 AMA PRA Category 1 Credits ™.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.